John Henry McCray: Career

 He started his career at North Carolina Mutual Life Insurance Company, the largest Black-owned life insurance company.
 From 1935 to 1938, he was working as a city editor of the Charleston Messenger.
 From 1939 to 1941, he stated his own newspaper Charleston Lighthouse (later known as Carolina Lighthouse), followed by taking over Reverend E. A. Parker's People's Informer.

 On December 7, 1941, McCray published the first edition of the Black weekly newspaper, Lighthouse and Informer.
 The Lighthouse and Informer, was a progressive publication which called for racial equality, and rejected any racial accommodation, and incrementalism.
 The articles covered many aspect of Black life and columns.
 The last publication of the Lighthouse and Informer was June 12, 1954.

+In 1950, McCray charged with criminal libel for writing an article in which he suggested that Willie Tolbert, a black man who had recently been executed in South Carolina for raping a 16-year-old white girl, was innocent and the girl had consented to sex with Tolbert.
+In 1951, he was found guilty and sentenced to three years of probation plus a $3000 fine.
+In 1951, he was arrested for violating the terms of his probation and served one month on a chain gang.

 In 1944, he was cofounder of the Progressive Democratic Party (PDP) of South Carolina.
 The PDP was the first Black Democratic Party in the Southern United States.

 In September 1964, McCray become director of public relations at his alma mater, Talladega College, where he eventually retired from in 1981, then as the director of recruitment and admissions.